GoogleChrome/ip-protection/Masked-Domain-List.md

 charmingplate.com                                | Admiral                                                        | Not Impacted By Script Blocking
 charscroll.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 cheerycraze.com                                  | Admiral                                                        | Not Impacted By Script Blocking
+cherriescare.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 chessbranch.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 chesscolor.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 chesscrowd.com                                   | Admiral                                                        | Not Impacted By Script Blocking